Laparoscopic Cholecystostomy in Acute Gangrenous Cholecystitis

 Gangrenous cholecystitis is a severe form of acute cholecystitis, which results from marked distention of the gallbladder with increased tension in the wall.
 Associated inflammation leads to ischemic necrosis of the gallbladder wall, with or without associated cystic artery thrombosis.
 Factors such as male sex, advanced age, delay in seeking treatment, leukocytosis, cardiovascular diseases, and diabetes mellitus increase the likelihood of developing gangrenous cholecystitis and carry a significantly higher mortality rate between 15% and 50%.

-tags: Acute gangrenous cholecystitis acute cholecystitis surgical video case video case surgery ischemic necrosis cystic artery thrombosis
+tags: acute cholecystitis cystic artery thrombosis surgical video case video case surgery

 This user also sharing